A Geometric Heat-Flow Theory of Lagrangian Coherent Structures: Discussion

 \subsection{Acknowledgments}

 The Authors are grateful to Ulrich Pinkall for a useful discussion which triggered this collaboration.
-For the vector field visualization we used a line integral convolution (LIC) code which is based on a Matlab-interface by Sonja Rank and Folkmar Bornemann for \texttt{C}-code developed by Tobias Preusser \cite{Preusser1999}.
-We gratefully acknowledge technical help with the TikZ figures by Christian Ludwig and Georg Wechslberger.
 D.K.~would like to thank the organizers of the workshop on \href{http://www.birs.ca/events/2017/5-day-workshops/17w5048}{``Transport in Unsteady Flows: from Deterministic Structures to Stochastic Models and Back Again''} at the BIRS in Banff, Canada, for the invitation and an opportunity to present parts of this work.
 Very inspiring discussions there have culminated in \cref{sec:gfd}.
-D.K.~acknowledges support by the Priority Programme SPP 1881 ``Turbulent Superstructures'' of the Deutsche Forschungsgemeinschaft (DFG).
-J.K.~acknowledges support by the German Research Foundation (DFG), Collaborative Research Center SFB-TRR 109.
+D.K.~would also like to thank George Haller for helpful discussions.
+We wish to thank Christian Ludwig and Georg Wechslberger for technical help with the TikZ figures, and three anonymous referees, whose thoughtful comments have helped to significantly improve the presentation in the paper.